It Doesn’t Have to Mean That You’re Broken

 Well, it’s objectively a certain color, but every association I have with the word “pink” is invented and assigned to it.
 For example, he doesn’t really know the difference between dusty rose or barbie-doll hot pink or rose gold or pastel pink.
 These all have different meanings to me.
 There’s a whole universe meanings associated with “pink” in my mind that doesn’t exist for him.

-I’m not denying objective reality exists, or anything like that.
+I’m not denying objective reality exists.
 You are a physical creature with physical needs.
 That’s not going to change, no matter how you feel about it.
 If I have to pee, it doesn’t really matter how I feel about the color of the bathroom.

 But when we do assign meaning to reality, which is all the time, we can end up trapped in that meaning, and that meaning can do real damage to our psyches, and limit what we believe is possible for ourselves.